-Improving customer experiences is the top priority for midsize distributors over the next three years - outpacing both profits and growth.
-This is no surprise, given that customers continue to expect personalized, innovative experiences from personal and professional vendors.
+Improving customer experiences is a top priority for midsize high tech businesses over the next three years - tied with growth.
+This is no surprise, given customers continue to expect personalized, innovative experiences from personal and professional vendors.

-However, 40% of midsize distributors say that keeping up with changing customer wants and needs is the top barrier to fulfilling this goal1 - possibly due to a lack of real-time data or the analytical skills to make sense of it.
+However, 51% of midsize high tech businesses say keeping up with changing customer wants and needs is the top barrier to fulfilling this goal2 - possibly due to a lack of real-time data or the analytical skills to make sense of it.

 While customer service has a large role to play in improving customer experience, there is evidence to suggest that midsize businesses undervalue the role of other functions in supporting high-quality experiences.
-These include sales, marketing, operations, finance, and IT.
-For example, if a manufacturer experiences a slowdown and the distributor fails to monitor and respond to that sourcing risk, customer deliveries will have to be postponed.
-Likewise, if your marketing department doesn't effectively coordinate with sales on new prospects, you could lose them to a competitor that's quicker in following up on the lead.
+These include sales and marketing, operations, finance, and IT.

+For example, if your supplier fails to deliver a vital component of your product in time, your production line will pause and deliveries have to be postponed.
+Likewise, if your marketing department doesn't effectively coordinate with sales on new prospects. you could lose them to a competitor that is quicker in following up the lead.

 Connecting the business to improve collaboration, particularly where data is concerned, will improve your ability to meet expectations in this area.